yoavfreund/Bathymetry/human_editing/GUI/README.md

 # Update

-In the dev stage of this GUI it is better to use Anaconda and create a virtual environment (see bottom of Readme in Bathymetry readme).
+In the dev stage of this GUI it is better to use Anaconda and create a virtual environment (see the bottom of Readme in parent Bathymetry dir).

 The virtualenv probelm occurs on Macs and can be overcome by using pythonw.
 NB. the 'w'.
 E.g.
     pythonw Py-CMeditor.py